calatre/mlops-pipeline/README.md

 # NYC Taxi Trip Duration Prediction - MLOps Learning Project

+Hi there!

+If you're coming from MLOps Zoomcamp, here's the current status, important notes and things to check:
+- I'm not yet versed in ML, so instead of making my own model just reused that part from the course.
+Focused on using my background of sys admin to try and create an "easy setup" pipeline.
+- Used plenty of AU until it blew in my face and then been debugging manually.
+Some stuff (like the containers inside ec2) sometimes need to be started manually
+- Infra as code (terraform) deploying on cloud (AWS - you will need your credentials to check yourself, or ping me in the course Slack (André Calatré) if you want me to provision the infra momentarily)
+- Serving mode as streaming or batch (airflow)
+- There's CI CD (github actions) but no tests yet.
+- Feel free to check more recent commits (maybe I fix things!)

-A **personal learning project** for building an MLOps pipeline that predicts NYC taxi trip durations.
+**Personal learning project** for building an MLOps pipeline that predicts NYC taxi trip durations.
 This project emphasizes simplicity, cost-efficiency, and practical learning over enterprise-grade complexity.

 ## 📋 Project Status

-**Infrastructure Complete - Ready for AWS Deployment**
+**Infrastructure Configured - Ready for Full Deployment**
-- ✅ All Terraform modules defined and tested
+- ✅ Terraform configuration validated and tested
-- ✅ ECS Fargate task definitions for Airflow and MLflow
+- ✅ EC2-based Docker Compose setup (cost-optimized)
-- ✅ Lambda deployment package created (392MB)
+- ✅ Lambda container deployment ready
-- ✅ Cost-optimized for ~$90-120/month
+- ⚠️ **Note**: Most resources are configured but not currently deployed, or still buggy

-## 🏗️ Architecture Overview
+## 🏗️ Current Architecture (Simplified & Cost-Optimized)

 ```mermaid
 graph TB